The Ultimate Cart-Before-the-Horse (Why Atheism is Illogical).

 To determine if consciousness came first, or if it emerged from mindless matter, it is first necessary to do a little homework on consciousness.
 Jeffrey M. Schwartz is a Professor of Research Psychiatry at UCLA.
 He comments on the difficulty of explaining how the brain can produce consciousness in his book The Mind and the Brain:

-Consciousness cannot be simply the result of meat (the brain) because, no matter how complex a meat is involved, consciousness is a property entirely separate from matter.
+Consciousness cannot be simply the result of meat (the brain) because consciousness is a property entirely separate from matter.
 Consciousness has an irreducible existence.
 Regardless of how complex a material thing such as a brain gets through evolution, it remains just that…a highly complex material thing, and not a conscious or personal thing.

 Moreover, the inescapable problem with materialistic explanations for consciousness is that they ignore the need for a subject in subjective experiences, or in other words, the need for an experiencer of experiences.
 A person is a subject that can experience subjective experiences.
 Brain chemicals and electrical signals in the brain cannot be subjects.
 Just think about it…the last time that you were enjoying a piece of music, was it the chemicals and electricity in your brain enjoying the music, or was it you enjoying the music?

 Keith Ward is a retired Professor of Philosophy from Kings College (in London) and a member of the Royal Institute of Philosophy.
 He writes in his book Doubting Dawkins: Why There Almost Certainly is a God: